 Now this eggplant lasagna recipe is a bit more effort than my recipes normally are, but let me tell you: it’s so worth the effort!

 Not only does it taste so similar to traditional lasagna, but leftovers keep incredibly well!
-We stocked up the freezer with single serving portions of this eggplant lasagna recipe and look forward to it whenever we get to eat a slice.
+We stocked up the freezer with single serving portions and look forward to it whenever we get to eat a slice.

 Don’t forget to pin this post to save it for later!